At our next assembly Linkin sayt, “You may have heard me speak of the London lawyer that was my master before I joined his mother’s household.”

 And discover when his mistress would set forth for London.

 Henri faced a massive task in trying to unite France under his rule, impoverished as it was by war, and divided by bitter religious differences and the ambitions of powerful nobles.

 Brittany was a pro-Spanish stronghold, and Henri had to bring its “governor” the Duke of Mercœur to heel.
 From there he went to Angers, where the English met him in late March/early April 1598.

 Henri’s domestic arrangements must have made Queen Elizabeth’s court seem very straitlaced.
 Estranged from his wife, Marguerite de Valois, Henri had no legitimate heirs and was hoping to marry his long-term mistress, Gabrielle d’Estrées (c1573-1599).

 However, Henri’s sister Catherine de Bourbon (1559-1604) was probably the most powerful woman in France.
-So no surprise that her make-up and dress sense were subject to close scrutiny, just as Elizabeth I’s were.
+So no surprise that her make-up and dress sense were subject to close scrutiny by foreign ambassadors, just as Elizabeth I’s also were.
 Some things never change.